 6 Reasons You May Not Want to Plead Guilty

-While you can never be required to plead guilty to anything, you are always free to speak at trial in your own defense.
-Again, you do not have to do so because it is the government’s job to prove your guilt of a particular offense beyond a reasonable doubt–the highest burden of proof our law knows.
-It is more than what it is required for the government to take your children away.
+You can never be required to plead guilty or plead not guilty to anything and you are always free to speak at trial in your own defense.
+You do not have to plead guilty because it is the government’s job to prove your guilt of a particular offense beyond a reasonable doubt–the highest burden of proof our law knows.
 All of this would take place at a trial, either by jury (whose verdict would have to be unanimous) or judge, and your attorney would be responsible for questioning the evidence against you.
-You and your attorney could then put forth some sort of defense.
+You and your attorney could then put forth a defense.
 Prior to trial, your attorney might have the option of filing motions based on your statutory and constitutional rights having been violated should that be applicable in your case.
 This could serve as the basis for suppressing evidence and/or statements that could be used against you.
 All of this is important to understand, or at least recognize, because you would be giving up your absolute rights to trial and silence in order to enter a guilty plea.

 Noting the above, there may be several reasons you should not plead guilty.
 Here are six important considerations before you decide to enter a guilty plea: